Cornelia (stepdaughter of Augustus): Life

-Scheid expands on the last point, noting that Cornelia must have died before her husband had in 13 BC, for Lepidus went on to marry Claudia Marcella; she in turn married Marcus Valerius Messalla Barbatus after the death of her husband.
+Scheid expands on the last point, noting that Cornelia must have died before her husband died in 13 BC, for Lepidus went on to marry Claudia Marcella; she in turn married Marcus Valerius Messalla Barbatus after the death of her husband.

 One of Scribonia's husbands may have been Gnaeus Cornelius Lentulus Marcellinus, consul in 56 BC, based on the name of her son Cornelius Marcellinus.
 Since Propertius' poem alludes to Cornelia's descent from Scipio Aemilianus, scholars attempted to identify the other husband with a possible descendant of Scipio Aemilianus while explaining away Suetonius' statement that Scribonia had children by only one man.
 As a result, various other consular Publii Cornelii have been identified as her first husband, such as the suffect consul of 38 BC (who was later revealed to be Lucius Cornelius Lentulus), and the suffect consul of 35 BC (whom the Fasti Tauromenitani proved to be Publius Cornelius Dolabella).
 Thus none of the possible Cornelii could be her father.
 However, Ronald Syme traces Lentulus Marcellinus' ancestry to Scipio Aemilianus.
 In Scheid's estimation, Suetonius correctly stated that Scribonia only had children by one of her husbands, and that both Cornelia and Cornelius Marcellinus were children of Gnaeus Cornelius Lentulus Marcellinus.
 Scheid further argues that Cornelia's brother Cornelius Marcellinus was Publius Cornelius Lentulus Marcellinus, consul of 18 BC.

 Syme, who argued that Cornelia's brother must be Publius Cornelius Scipio, suffect consul in 16 BC, also noted that the elegy about her follows another poem clearly dated to 16 BC, and that the rest of the poems in his collection are arranged in chronological order.
 But with the evidence of the Fasti Tauromenitani, it would be easier to accept that the poem about Cornelia is misplaced than to fit a hypothetical Cornelius Scipio into a consular list that is complete for these years.

 Based on Scheid's arguments, Cornelia was probably born between 50 and 40 BC and had children around 30 BC.
 Since her brother Cornelius Marcellinus served consul for the entire year of 18 BC, she must have died in that year before her husband Lepidus.
 Her stepfather Augustus supposedly grieved her death as he found her a worthy elder sister to his daughter Julia.